Course Descriptions

 World Music Drumming

 World Music Drumming is offered as a semester elective to all Sophomore, Junior, and Senior students.
 This course is designed for students to learn and perform styles of drumming from Africa and the Caribbean in the traditional aural, non-verbal teaching method.
 Students are expected to participate with an open mind and a willingness to try new experiences.
-In addition to learning how to hand drumming techniques and auxiliary percussion instruments, students will learn about the cultural connections to each country the ensembles are related to.
+In addition to learning hand drumming techniques and auxiliary percussion instruments, students will learn about the cultural connections to each country the ensembles are related to.
 Depending on the semester, students are encouraged to participate in Night of the Arts or Open Mic Night.

 Piano Lab